ucsd-dsc-arts/dsc160-final-group17_final/README.md

 ### Marilyn

 Marilyn original

 ![alt text](https://www.moma.org/learn/moma_learning/_assets/www.moma.org/wp/moma_learning/wp-content/uploads/2012/07/Marilyn-PhotoPortrait-332x395.jpg)

 The referenced styles (Spiderverse, Matrix, Frozen, Grand Budapest Hotel)

 ![alt text](https://github.com/ucsd-dsc-arts/dsc160-final-group17_final/blob/master/images/Marilyn%20Referenced%20Styles.png?raw=true)

 Final transferred result

 ![alt text](https://github.com/ucsd-dsc-arts/dsc160-final-group17_final/blob/master/images/Marilyn%20Final.png?raw=true)

 Training epoch steps 1-10 for our custom model

 ![alt text](https://github.com/ucsd-dsc-arts/dsc160-final-group17_final/blob/master/images/Marilyn%20Training%20Epochs.png?raw=true)

+Using the referenced styles of various movies, we transferred the styles of them to the original image of Marilyn using Tensorflow's fast style transfer.
+The 10-step training sequence is using the VGG19 model on the style of Spiderverse.

 This section should summarize your results and will embed links to documentation to significant outputs.
 This should document both process and show artistic results.
 This can include figures, sound files, videos, bitmaps, as appropriate to your generative art idea.
 Each result should include a brief textual description, and all should be listed below: